Create and Manage Projects

 Confirm a resource has the expected configuration.

 kubectl describe <resource-type> <resource-name> --namespace <project-namespace>The following example fetches the current status of the ComputeConfig resource.
-Note the values
+Note the value

 Namespace: project-docs